Tony Hawk’s Pro Skater 1 and 2 soundtrack confirmed with most songs

 Tony Hawk’s Pro Skater 1 and 2 is bringing the extreme-sports classic with updated visuals.
 But if Activision nails the look and the physics and the trick system, it won’t matter unless it also gets the sound right.
-And that comes down the soundtrack.
+And that comes down to the soundtrack.
 Now, Activision and developer Vicarious Visions revealed the songs players can expect to hear in the game.

 Vicarious Visions wasn’t able to get every song.
-In a briefing with the company, it explained that some licenses are more difficult to acquire today than they were in the late 1990s.
+In a briefing, the company explained that some licenses are more difficult to acquire today than they were in the late 1990s.
 But by the look of things, it made a real effort to get the vast majority of what fans are expecting.

 You can listen to the soundtrack now on Spotify, but here’s the full track list: